Analysis | The GOP senators who will decide on Ginsburg’s vacancy

 Lisa Murkowski

-The Alaska GOP senator has routinely positioned herself as a tough vote for the GOP, and she happened to do so again on the particular issue even shortly before news of Ginsburg’s death.
+The Republican Alaska senator has routinely positioned herself as a tough vote for the GOP, and she happened to do so again on this particular issue even shortly before news of Ginsburg’s death.

 “I would not vote to confirm a Supreme Court nominee.
 We are 50 some days away from an election,” she said Friday, according to Alaska Public Media.

-Note: Update: Graham suggests he will go back on this 2016 word, retweeting more recent comments in which he suggested he’s inclined to press forward.